opengeospatial/IndoorGML-SWG/IndoorGML2/IndoorGML2-v.0.2/README.md

-The draft for the SWG voting on October 5, 2022 (Wed.)
+The draft for the SWG voting on October 5, 2022 (Wed.).
 The zip contains
 - draft in .docx
 - draft in .pdf.